rdbliss/rdbliss.github.io/_posts/2019-02-06-strengthening-fatou-s-lemma-in-stein-and-shakarchi.md

 ---

 My real analysis course at Emory is using Stein and Shakarchi's *Real Analysis*.
-Concurrently I'm chewing on Rudin's *Real and Complex Analysis*, since I really enjoyed *Principles of Mathematical Analysis*.
-Thus far, I feel that both are about the same level of difficulty, but Stein and Shakarchi's presentation is too complicated for a text that puts off general measure theory.
-As an example, look at Stein and Shakarchi's statement of Fatou's lemma.
+Concurrently I'm chewing on Rudin's *Real and Complex Analysis* since I really enjoyed *Principles of Mathematical Analysis*.
+So far, I feel that Stein and Shakarchi complicate matters a lot for a text that puts off general measure theory for several chapters.
+As an example, I want to look at Stein and Shakarchi's statement of Fatou's lemma.

 First, let's compare the differences in presentation of the Lebesgue integral for nonnegative functions: